dmatscheko/gpt-js/README.md

 You can test it at: [https://huggingface.co/spaces/dma123/gpt-js](https://huggingface.co/spaces/dma123/gpt-js).

-You can also run it locally:
+You can also run it locally: `python -m http.server 8000`

 1. Create an OpenAI account at [https://platform.openai.com/account](https://platform.openai.com/account).
 2. Create an API key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).